ae-utbm/sith/README.md

     cd Sith
     python3 manage.py migrate

+To load some initial data in the core:

+    python3 manage.py loaddata core/fixtures/*.json

 You will be prompted for your Gitlab account, so you need some.

 To start the debug server, just run `python3 manage.py runserver`